KalebOTB/Embedded-Systems/Multiplexer_Cycling_for_Liquid_Level_Sensing/README.md

 ```

 #### Multiplexer Cycling
-This function iterates over each possible multiplexer selection, recording the value of each sensor, 0 or 1
+This function iterates over each possible multiplexer selection, recording the value of each sensor, 0 (open switch) or 1 (closed switch)
 ```
 //Selection line cycling to determine if liquid levels are low. char cycle_selection_outputs(){